-The Digital Transformation We Need
+The Digital Innovation We Need

 Three lessons on EU Research and Innovation funding.